Minor Injuries Management (SCQF level 9) CPD Award

 What is special about this course?

-This CPD Award Minor Injuries Management (SCQF Level 9) enables you to build upon existing clinical knowledge and skills, thereby enhancing practice.
-Once you have successfully completed this course, you will be equipped to contribute to the management of minor injuries in a general practice context.
+This CPD module in Minor Injuries Management (SCQF Level 9) enables you to build upon existing clinical knowledge and skills, thereby enhancing practice.
+Once you have successfully completed the module, you will be equipped to contribute to the management of minor injuries in a general practice or appropriate alternative setting.

-The module supports safe and competent practice within the context of General Practice Nursing roles.
-Successful completion requires that you demonstrate understanding of clinical examination, assessment, and management of common minor injuries.
+The module supports safe and competent practice within the context of General Practice or an appropriate alternative setting.
+Successful completion requires that you demonstrate understanding of clinical examination, assessment and management of common minor injuries.

 You will be required to evidence 30 hours of supervised practice learning during the module.
 Practice assessors support, assess and verify supervised hours of practice.

 Assessment comprises of a single case study and a log of supervised practice learning.

 - The course is delivered online so you can fit your study around your personal and professional commitments